armagidon-exception/YML-Config-Translator/README.md

 # YML-Config-Translator
 Translates yml files from english to other languages
 # How to use
-1. Unzip this archive to wherever you need
+1. Clone this repository

+2. Locate to ConfigTranslator

-2. Put you config file to translator directory(ConfigTranslator) which you want to translate with .yml extension.
+3. Put you config file to translator directory(ConfigTranslator) which you want to translate with .yml extension.

-3. To run this translator use command line and type: java -jar ConfigTranslator.jar <file to translate(.yml)> <name of output file(.yml)> <iso language code>
+4. To run this translator use command line and type: java -jar ConfigTranslator.jar <file to translate(.yml)> <name of output file(.yml)> <iso language code>

 ## NOTE: